geekabhinav007/DAA_LAB/DP/DynamicProgramming.md

 3. Recursion is usually implemented using recursion.
 Tabulation is usually implemented using iteration.

 4. Recursion is usually implemented using a stack.
 Tabulation is usually implemented using an array.

+## principal of optimality

+1. If a problem has optimal substructure, then it has an optimal solution.

+2. If a problem has overlapping subproblems, then it can be solved using dynamic programming.

+## What is the difference between dynamic programming and backtracking?

+1. Dynamic programming is bottom-up approach.
+Backtracking is top-down approach.

+2. Dynamic programming is iterative.
+Backtracking is recursive.

+3. Dynamic programming is usually implemented using iteration.
+Backtracking is usually implemented using recursion.

+4. Dynamic programming is usually implemented using a queue.
+Backtracking is usually implemented using a stack.

+## What is the difference between dynamic programming and branch and bound?

+1. Dynamic programming is bottom-up approach.
+Branch and bound is top-down approach.

+2. Dynamic programming is iterative.
+Branch and bound is recursive.

+3. Dynamic programming is usually implemented using iteration.
+Branch and bound is usually implemented using recursion.

+4. Dynamic programming is usually implemented using a queue.
+Branch and bound is usually implemented using a stack.

+## What is the difference between dynamic programming and brute force?

+1. Dynamic programming is bottom-up approach.
+Brute force is top-down approach.

+2. Dynamic programming is iterative.
+Brute force is recursive.

+3. Dynamic programming is usually implemented using iteration.
+Brute force is usually implemented using recursion.

+4. Dynamic programming is usually implemented using a queue.
+Brute force is usually implemented using a stack.